drgarcia1986/simple-settings/docs/index.md

 ======================
 A simple way to manage your project settings.

-It is inspired by Django's settings system but is generic for any python project.<br>
+**simple-settings** is inspired by Django's settings system but is generic for any python project.

-With simple-settings you just need specify your settings module in `--settings` arg of command line (or `SIMPLE_SETTINGS` of environment) and all settings will be available in `simple_settings.settings`.
+With simple-settings you just need to specify your settings module using the `--settings` commandline arg when invoking your python script (or `SIMPLE_SETTINGS` environment var) and all settings will be exposed as properties of the `simple_settings.settings` module.

 ```python
 >>> from simple_settings import settings